Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 This is particularly important in formal documents.

-Tone Selection Suggestions
+Tone Selection Recommendations

 At other times, O.Translator can automatically adjust the tone based on context, which usually results in a natural and appropriate translation.